-The Dulux Visualiser app has been the go-to colour visualiser in the UK for years, but in 2026 it faces serious competition.
-If you're looking for a Dulux Visualiser alternative that offers more colour options, better AI accuracy, or compatibility with brands beyond Dulux Trade — such as Farrow & Ball, Crown, or Little Greene — this guide compares the best tools available.
+The Dulux Visualiser app has been the go-to colour visualiser in the UK for years, but in 2026 it is showing its age.
+The iOS version last received an update in April 2025 (13+ months ago at the time of writing), it sits at 4.0/5 on Google Play UK and 4.4/5 on the Apple App Store GB, and user reviews up to January 2026 still report recurring Colour Finder crashes and a long-standing photo upload bug that "paints every surface the same colour".
+It is also strictly an interior rooms tool, there is no proper support for exterior facade previews.
+If you're looking for a Dulux Visualiser alternative that offers more colour options, better AI accuracy, or compatibility with brands beyond Dulux Trade, such as Farrow & Ball, Crown, or Little Greene, this guide compares the best tools available.
 Whether you're a homeowner planning a bedroom refresh, a painter and decorator preparing a colour consultation, or tackling a period property renovation, there's a visualiser that fits your needs.
-Try our free AI colour visualiser now.
+See my home in any colour, free, in your browser, no app required.

 Why look beyond the Dulux Visualiser?